Does Touching Toads Cause Warts?

 - Keeping your feet clean and dry

 - Avoid picking at warts as the virus may spread

 - Avoid direct contact with an individual who has plantar warts

 - Refrain from walking barefoot, especially in public areas like showers, swimming pools and locker rooms

 - Never ignore skin growths or changes in your skin

 Without treatment, plantar warts can grow, spread and prompt new warts to grow as fast as the old ones disappear.
-If you can’t confidently identify a growth on your foot, visit Corsicana Foot & Ankle to ensure a correct diagnosis.
-Early diagnosis and treatment from our Corsicana office can decrease the risk of the wart spreading and multiplying.
+If you can’t confidently identify a growth on your foot, visit Family Foot & Ankle Centers to ensure a correct diagnosis.
+Early diagnosis and treatment at one of our offices in Corsicana, Ennis or Waxahachie can decrease the risk of the wart spreading and multiplying.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
 If you would like to learn more about topics related to podiatry, feel free to contact Family Foot & Ankle Centers by clicking here or calling 972-597-4132 to reach our Waxahachie office, 903-872-9910 to reach our Corsicana office, or 972-875-3668 to reach our Ennis office.